Ahtesham18112011/RISCV_Implementation/README.md

-You will see a file named riscv.tlv, to convert it to verilog. type:
+You will see a file named riscv.tlv, to convert it to verilog, type:

                          sandpiper-saas -i riscv.tlv -o riscv.v